 - 3.23 The audit and risk committee shall have a minimum of three directors, the majority of members must be independent and at least one director must have an accounting or financial background.
 The committee provides a forum for the effective communication between the board and the external and internal auditors.
 The committee shall have the responsibilities of an audit committee set out in the NZX Listing Rules, and its responsibilities shall include all matters relating to risk management including health and safety and cyber security risks, reviewing the annual and half-yearly financial statements prior to their approval by the board, monitoring the effectiveness of management information systems and systems of internal control, and monitoring the efficiency and effectiveness of the external and internal audit functions.
-The chair of the board should not be the chair of the audit and risk committee - 3.24 The remuneration committee consists of three non-executive directors.
+The chair of the board should not be the chair of the audit and risk committee - 3.24 The remuneration and nominations committee consists of three non-executive directors.
+The committee is responsible for overseeing remuneration, succession planning, and director nominations.
 The committee reviews the remuneration packages of all members and senior management annually and makes recommendations to the board.
-The packages which consist of base salary, fringe benefits, incentive schemes (including performance-related bonuses), superannuation, and entitlements upon retirement and termination, are reviewed with due regard to performance, retention and other relevant factors including market relativity. - 3.25 The ESG committee shall have a minimum of two directors and the majority of members must be independent.
-The committee's responsibilities shall include consideration of environmental, social and governance matters, reviewing associated elements of the Company's financial reporting and making recommendations to the Board.
+The packages which consist of base salary, fringe benefits, incentive schemes (including performance-related bonuses), superannuation, and entitlements upon retirement and termination, are reviewed with due regard to performance, retention and other relevant factors including market relativity.
+The committee reviews the board's composition and makes recommendations in respect of director appointments. - 3.25 The ESG committee shall have a minimum of two directors and the majority of members must be independent.
+The committee's responsibilities shall include consideration of environmental, social and governance matters, reviewing associated elements of the company's financial reporting and making recommendations to the board.